xarvh/squarepants/NOTES.md

 ### function comparison/serialisation
+  (A different approach would be: provide an easy way to translate (top-level?) functions to and from a union type?)

   Two functions are the same if the checksum of their canonical ast (minus position info) is the same and if their arguments are the same

   If we make a table of all the functions ever in the code, we can actually serialise and deserialize function references